input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 - `register` (not included in the state machine) allows one to register as a committee candidate.

-- `init` initializes the sidechain.
-In particular this determines the `initial committee` (concatenated hash of public keys of the sidechain) stored onchain which has authority over what merkle roots get saved in the `save-root` command along with who the succeeding committee will be in the `committee-hash` command.
-Moreover, this initializes internal data structures used for the `claim` endpoint that will not be further discussed.
+- `init` initialises the sidechain.
+In particular this determines the `initial committee` stored onchain which has authority over what merkle roots get saved in the `save-root` command along with who the succeeding committee will be in the `committee-hash` command.
+Moreover, this initialises internal data structures used for the `claim` endpoint that will not be further discussed.

 - `committee-hash` allows the `current committee` to sign off a `new committee` to replace them.